The Painted Stallion

 Crash Corrigan is the erstwhile hero.
 Corrigan had one of the odder careers in Hollywood, starting out playing gorillas in various jungle films and serials, getting promoted briefly to leading man status by Republic and Monogram studios, realizing there was more money to be made in operating a movie ranch for Western productions (Corriganville was the name of his spread and money from The Painted Stallion helped him buy the property), semi-retiring from acting but willing to make a few bucks by donning a gorilla suit on occasion, and ending his screen career by playing the eponymous It!
 Terror From Outer Space.

 Hoot Gibson is Corrigan’s boss and mentor in the film, and Gibson is the best thing in the picture.
 A charismatic rodeo champion at the early part of the 20th century, he went on to a stellar career as one of the screen’s most popular cowboy stars after WWI.
-By the late 30s his age was keeping him from getting as many leading roles as he once enjoyed, and though he continued working until well into the 1950s, The Painted Stallion marks his last significant role (he and other fading movies cowboys Ken Maynard and Bob Steele made a series of low budget B-Westerns during WWII when more able actors were in the armed services, but that ended with the war).
+By the late 30s his age was keeping him from getting as many leading roles as he once enjoyed, and though he continued working until well into the 1950s, The Painted Stallion marks his last significant role (he and other fading movie cowboys Ken Maynard and Bob Steele made a series of low budget B-Westerns during WWII when more able actors were in the armed services, but that ended with the war).

 The plot is one used more than once by Republic Studios: A corrupt territorial governor (in this case a Mexican territorial governor, for a little bit of variety) learns he is to be replaced and engages in various shenanigans to keep the heroes from learning the truth.

-Despite opening up with copious stock footage of huge Indian attacks, that angle is swiftly glossed over as The Rider (Julia Thayer) and her painted stallion help out the heroes by sending them warning via whistling arrows (literally that, arrows with heads designed to whistle).
+Despite opening up with copious stock footage of huge Indian attacks, that angle is swiftly glossed over as The Rider (Julia Thayer) and her painted stallion help out the heroes by sending them warnings via whistling arrows (literally that, arrows with heads designed to whistle).

 This is the niftiest gimmick in the serial, and the loud incoming whistle indicates the fun’s about to really start.